sonrabakarim/barlkk/about/index.md

 modified: 2015-10-28
 ---

-I'm a web developer from Chicago.
+A web developer from Chicago with a B.S. in Information Systems and more than ten years of enterprise and back-office app dev experience.
+I have two fluffy cats so you know I'm legit.
 Here is some of my work.
 I also maintain [a tech blog](/).
 If you'd like to contact me just hit the <i class="icon ion-navicon"></i> then About.
-Thanks for your interest!
+Thanks and be well.

 # Open Source Projects

 Showcase of various open source and Web Platform software engineering work I've done.

+## Recent

 **<a href="https://github.com/jhabdas/lumpenradio-com" target="_blank">Lumpen Radio Web 2.0</a>**

 [![Stack Share](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](http://stackshare.io/jhabdas/lumpen-radio-web-2-0)

 SEO-friendly React application for the Web.
 Firebase for Auth and data.
 Uses Alt for unidirectional data flow.
 Capable of sub-second page loads on mobile thanks to server-side pre-rendering of React components.
 ES7 decorators used to inject styles into components on render, thereby inlining CSS with the app's first HTTP response payload.
 JS payload lazy-loaded thereafter, if the browser supports JavaScript.
+Webpack code splitting is used to reduce payload chunk size.
+Planned admin data management flow with Material UI.

 **<a href="https://github.com/jhabdas/lumpen-radio" target="_blank">React Native iOS app for WLPN 105.5 Chicago</a>**

 [![Stack Share](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](http://stackshare.io/jhabdas/lumpen-radio)

-iOS app using React Native.
-Eases the barrier to entry in the App Store for <abbr title="Low-Power FM">LPFM</abbr> broadcast radio stations and others.
+iOS app built from the ground up using React Native.
+Selected for the <a href="https://facebook.github.io/react-native/showcase.html" target="_blank">React Native Showcase</a>.
+Eases the barrier to app entry for <abbr title="Low-Power FM">LPFM</abbr> broadcast stations and others streaming media online.
+The app is thoroughly documented, I've given [several talks and a Webcast](#talks) on <a href="slides.com/jhabdas/streaming-audio-react-native/" target="_blank">its construction</a> as well as written some related [blog](/reflecting-on-react-native-development/) [posts](/automating-ios-app-icon-creation/).

 **<a href="https://github.com/jhabdas/react-native-webpack-starter-kit" target="_blank">React Native Webpack Starter Kit</a>**

-A application seed I maintain to help people start new React Native projects using ES6 Modules while making it easy to build and scale an app using best practices and standards-based and emerging development techniques.
+An [application seed](/awesome-react-boilerplates/) I maintain to help others start new React Native projects using ES6 and ES7 modules while making it faster and easier to develop and scale.

+**<a href="https://github.com/jhabdas/xanthippe" target="_blank">Xanthippe</a>**

+Chat parsing library using ES6, JSPM and Travis-CI.
+Runs entirely in the browser using SystemJS with CORS disabled.

+## Older

+**<a href="https://github.com/jhabdas/hopstop" target="_blank">Hopstop</a>**

+Beer-first search app for the Web.
+Built with Hapi and Chaplin (like Marionette, on top of Backbone).
+Allows quick retrieval of beer info by keyword search against the Untappd API.
+Optimized for mobile.

 **<a href="https://github.com/trunkclub/brunch-with-panache" target="_blank">Brunch with Panache</a>**

-Isomorphic development toolkit empowers engineers, designers and product owners to quickly develop single-page Web applications for the back-office.
+Isomorphic development toolkit I worked with Trunk to Open Source.
+Empowers engineers, designers and product owners to quickly develop and contribute to single-page fat client Web applications for the back-office.
 Used to power enterprise E-commerce, operations and merchandising applications.
 But simple enough to build one-off apps.
 Created entirely using JavaScript and Node.js.
 Supports TDD, integration testing, module generators, fast page loads and sub-second builds.
 Integrates with React.

-**<a href="https://github.com/jhabdas/hopstop" target="_blank">Hopstop</a>**

-Beer-first mobile search app built with Hapi and Chaplin.
-Allows quick retrieval of beer info by keyword search against the Untappd API.

-**<a href="https://github.com/jhabdas/xanthippe" target="_blank">Xanthippe</a>**

-Chat parsing library using ES6, JSPM and Travis-CI.
-Runs entirely in the browser using SystemJS with CORS disabled.
+Grab the [Dockerfile](https://github.com/trunkclub/bwp-docker) here.

 # Talks